About the Lang Center

 Guided by its Quaker heritage, Swarthmore College has since its inception declared a commitment to provide academic excellence in the context of social responsibility, by helping its students realize their fullest intellectual and personal potential combined with a deep sense of ethical and social concern.
 Swarthmore College students, faculty, and staff have long engaged issues of social responsibility, combined with a rigorous approach to intellectual inquiry.
 Students are encouraged to study and actively work toward positive social change in the areas of social and political issues to which they are committed.

-The Lang Center supports faculty, students, and staff with advice and guidance, space for meetings and events, transportation resources, as well as funding for projects, internships, and curricular design.
+The Lang Center supports faculty, students, and staff with advice and guidance, space for meetings and events, transportation resources, as well as funding for projects, internships, teaching, and research.
 The Lang Center encourages faculty, staff, and students to be involved with surrounding communities locally and globally, for mutual benefit and reciprocally enriching relationships.

 The heart of the approach to social responsibility at Swarthmore is the high energy and deep commitment that its students, faculty, and staff bring to it.
 The goal of the College and the Lang Center is to provide a learning environment that supports our College community members and the communities of which we are a part.

 About Eugene M. Lang ’38

 Eugene M. “Gene” Lang ’38 (1919-2017), chair emeritus of the College’s Board of Managers, was a giant in the world of education, a champion of the liberal arts, and an acknowledged force in promoting civic and social responsibility among students, faculties, and educational institutions.
 He not only helped realize the dreams of thousands of students at Swarthmore and around the country, he also inspired countless others to act similarly, most notably through the example he set by establishing the “I Have A Dream” Foundation, for which he was a recipient of the Presidential Medal of Freedom.